-Vertigo is the feeling that the world around you is moving when it is, in fact, not.
+Vertigo is the feeling that the world around you is moving when it isn’t.
 Vertigo sufferers often experience:

 - Unusual eye movement